A number of key personnel can advise, assess and treat your child, as well as give them the best possible chances to realise their potential.

 - Problems with spoken language.
-Some children use less vocabulary than their peers or their utterances are jumbled and immature.
-They may also have problems understanding spoken language.
+Some children use less vocabulary than their peers or their utterances are jumbled or incorrect.
+They may also have problems understanding spoken language eg following instructions.

 - Social communication difficulties.
-For some children the problem lies with the pragmatic aspects of communication, for example using and interpreting facial expression and eye contact.
-They may tend to take things too literally.
+For some children the problem lies with the pragmatic aspects of communication, for example using and interpreting language, for instance they may take things over literally.
+Using language in interacting with friends, facial expression and making eye contact are also aspects of social communication.

 - Stammering: children who get 'stuck' when talking.
 They might repeat part of a word or a whole word or struggle to start off a sentence.

-- Some children have a specific communication difficulty in just one area and generally good development otherwise, therapists also see children whose speech and language difficulties are part of additional learning, physical or medical difficulties.
+- Some children have a specific communication difficulty in just one area and generally good development otherwise.
+Therapists also see children whose speech and language difficulties are part of an additional learning, physical or medical condition.

 - Specialist knowledge of speech and oral anatomy enables therapists to work with babies and children who have difficulty in eating, drinking or swallowing.
-A child who is inclined to choke easily on lumpy food, for example, may be referred to an SaLT, whose role will be to assess and provide advice.
-This may involve liaison with other professionals such as a dietitian.
+A child who is inclined to choke easily on lumpy food, for example, may be referred to a SaLT, whose role will be to assess and provide advice.
+This may involve liaison with other professionals such as a dietitian or paediatrician.

 What will happen?

 Initially the therapist will want to gather as much information as possible about your child's skills and difficulties.
-They need to know about their general development and hearing skills as well as, for instance, when your child said their first words.
-It helps the therapist to know about your child's strengths as well as the things they find hard - what sort of toys and games they enjoy, what they quickly tire of.
-Sessions can then be geared to the most effective way of reaching and helping your child in a way that they enjoy and respond to.
+They need to know about their general development eg when your child started to talk medical needs and hearing.
+It helps the therapist to know about your child's strengths as well as the things they find hard - what sort of toys and games they enjoy, what they quickly tire of, how they manage at school and in other settings.

 The therapist may ask to talk to other professionals involved with your child, such as teaching staff.
 This is important as it helps them gain a better understanding of your child and how they communicate in different situations.